S$ 110 Find Cheap Flights from Japan to Southeast Asia

 • What is the cheapest time of day to fly to Southeast Asia?

-The cheapest time of day to fly to Southeast Asia is generally in the morning, when round-trip flights cost S$ 578 on average.
-The most expensive time of day to fly to Southeast Asia is generally in the morning, which is peak travel time and where the average cost of a ticket is S$ 578.
+The cheapest time of day to fly to Southeast Asia is generally in the morning, when retur flights cost S$ 569 on average.
+The most expensive time of day to fly to Southeast Asia is generally in the morning, which is peak travel time and where the average cost of a ticket is S$ 569.

-Top 4 airlines serving from Japan to Southeast Asia
+Reviews of the top 4 airlines flying from Japan to Southeast Asia

 See real verified KAYAK customer reviews for airlines flying to Southeast Asia.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Japan to Southeast Asia.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.